Drive sales on autopilot with ecommerce-focused featuresSee Features

 Nonetheless, since it’s free, it’s a good place to start if you’re an absolute beginner.

-Marketed as a specialist ecommerce marketing platform for online stores, Metrilo doesn’t just track and send abandoned cart emails, but also gives you suggestions on how you can optimize the entire process.
+Marketed as a specialist ecommerce marketing platform for online stores, Metrilo doesn’t just track and send abandoned cart emails, but makes all customer data usable via email to optimize the entire process.

 Because of this added layer, Metrilo has some great features: